ubaldot/vim-helpme/README.md

 A @ B - Matrix multiplication
 lambda, U = la.eig(A) - eigenvalues and (right) eigenvectors

-then :HelpMe numpy_cmds.txt will produce the following:
+then `:HelpMe numpy_cmds.txt? will produce the following:

 ![helpme](/NumpyExample.png)

 Optionally, you can map a shortcut to call `:HelpMe` with something like this:
 ```